Cornell-MAE-UG/fa25-portfolio-jak562-glitch/_projects/03_MyTeam.md

    *Decision affected:* Prioritization of attractant development and experimental design.

 2. What are different bugs that may be affected by catching spotted lanternflies and what are things we can do to prevent this?
-   *Decision affected:* Selection of insecticide and ecological mitigation strategy.
+   *Decision affected:* Recommendation for extent of deployment.

 3. Would it be harmful to the grape vines to plant Trees of Heaven in a nearby vicinity?
    *Decision affected:* Placement strategy and ecological feasibility.